 - Valid voucher and Premium Economy boarding pass of a departing Lufthansa flight on the same day (5)

 - Valid Frequent Traveller Card and Lufthansa / Star Alliance / Codeshare partner* boarding pass for a same-day departing flight

-For more detailed information on access to the lounge, check out Lufthansa’s website.
+For more detailed information on access to the lounge and Covid updates, check out Lufthansa’s website.